Samworth27/T2A1/README.txt

 ## Q7 - Discuss common methods of protecting information and data and how you would apply them to the project

-* Restrict physical access to servers - handled entirely by existing ACME Corporation procedures.
-* VPNs should be used for system access for remote developer access.
-* Backup data to external storage to protect against ransomware attacks.
-* User authentication should ideally include two-factor authentication to reduce the risk of data loss in the case of data spill of passwords.
-* Data 'At-rest' - The default state for data being stored should be protected.
-  * Encryption
-  * Tokenisation (The process of substituting sensitive data with data that has no meaning)
-* Data 'In-transit'
-  * Encryption or Tokenisation should be used to protect live data.
-  * The use of third party agents like paypal to handle payment information     means that this system wont have to do it.
-* Good development practices - avoiding vulnerabilities such as SQL injections
-* Only store the minimum amount of data about a user as possible

-* Roles and privileges management
-  * Only allow the minimum amount of users to have access to stored data and processes.
-This should ideally be senior members of the company.
-  * Role segregation - Developers should have little to no access to stored data once it has been deployed.

-* Third party audits of all software and cyber security practices

 ---

 <div style="page-break-after: always;"></div>